How did it all start?

 People started to purchase my artwork and before I knew it, I was being requested to complete commissions.
 I then became qualified to teach this method myself so that I could pass this joy onto others, giving classes and workshops.
 Since then, I haven’t looked back, developing my own style and ideas teaching in various mediums and mixed media whilst still retaining my passion for the oils.

 I came to the Isle of Wight in October 2013 and really enjoy Island life.
 I now teach people on the Island and regularly travel to teach groups both in the UK and overseas.
-In addition, I run Residential Painting Courses in Southern France, give demonstrations, complete commissions and opportunities are materialising all the time.
+In addition, I run Residential Painting Courses, give demonstrations, complete commissions and opportunities are materialising all the time.

 I encourage everyone to be creative and love it when a person who feels they “can’t paint” or are “not good enough” leaves the session with a completed canvas and a smile on their face.
 I particularly enjoy it when we run a course of sessions and we set off on a journey to paint all sorts of landscapes and flowers, learning different ways and ideas to do things.
 After all, true art is about letting go and allowing the painting to paint itself and this is what I wish to impart to others – there are no mistakes only discovery and learning.